shadygamal000/shadygamal000.github.io/tabs/about.md

 > <html><body><b><p style="color:#A52A2A;font-size:25px">Who Am I?</p></b></body></html>

 **Hello There :) .
 In few words.
-I'm \`Shadi Gamal\`, A highly skilled Web application Security Tester with extensive expertise in Web/Mobile application and penetration testing.
+I'm ```Shadi Gamal```., A highly skilled Web application Security Tester with extensive expertise in Web/Mobile application and penetration testing.
 I have over 5 years of experience in penetration testing.
 I'm passionate about Penetration Testing and trying to improve my skills day by day.
 I'm currently located in Cairo, Egypt.**

 ***Scroll down to figure out some of my achievements that I've done in my humble journey as a passionate penetration tester***